Stochastic Population Update Can Provably Be Helpful in Multi-Objective Evolutionary Algorithms: Introduction

-In multi-objective EAs (MOEAs), two key components are solution generation and population update.
-The former is concerned with parent selection and reproduction (e.g., crossover and mutation), while the latter (also called environmental selection or population maintenance) is concerned with maintaining a solution set which represents the best solutions found so far.
-In the area of evolutionary multi-objective optimization, the research focus is mainly on population update.
-That is, when designing an MOEA, attention is placed on how to update the population by newly-generated solutions so that a set of well distributed non-dominated solutions is preserved.
+In MOEAs, two key components are solution generation and population update.
+Solution generation is concerned with parent selection and reproduction (e.g., crossover and mutation), while population update (also called environmental selection or population maintenance) is concerned with maintaining a population which represents diverse high-quality solutions found, served as a pool for generating even better solutions.
+In the evolutionary multi-objective optimization area, the research focus is mainly on population update.
+That is, when designing an MOEA, attention is predominantly paid on how to update the population by newly-generated solutions so that a set of well-distributed high-quality solutions are preserved.
 With this aim, many selection criteria emerge, such as non-dominated sorting~\cite{goldberg1989genetic}, crowding distance~\cite{deb-tec02-nsgaii}, scalarizing functions~\cite{zhang2007moea} and quality indicators~\cite{zitzler2004indicator}.

-A prominent feature in population update of MOEAs is its deterministic manner (apart from random tie breaking).
-That is, the next-generation population is formed by always selecting the first population-size ranked solutions out of the collections of the current population and newly-generated solutions.
-It is believed that a population formed by the best solutions has a higher chance to generate even better solutions.
+A prominent feature in population update of MOEAs is its deterministic manner.
+That is, the next-generation population is usually formed by selecting the first population-size ranked solutions out of the collections of the current population and newly-generated solutions.
+This practice may be based on the commonly-held belief that a population formed by the best solutions found so far has a higher chance to generate even better solutions.

+In this paper, we analytically show that introducing randomness into the population update procedure may be beneficial for the search.
+Specifically, we consider two well-established MOEAs, SMS-EMOA and NSGA-II, which adopt the $(\mu+1)$ and $(\mu+\mu)$ elitist population update mode, respectively.
+That is, SMS-EMOA selects the $\mu$ best solutions from the collections of the current population and the newly generated offspring solution to form the next population; NSGA-II selects the $\mu$ best solutions from the collections of the current population and the $\mu$ newly-generated offspring solutions.
+Note that selecting the best solutions means removing the worst solution(s), i.e., SMS-EMOA removes the only one worst solution, while NSGA-II removes the $\mu$ worst solutions.